Corporate Criminal Liability

 The general rule for attributing liability to companies in English and Welsh criminal law is the ‘identification principle’.
 This states that where a particular mental state is required, only the acts of a senior person representing the company’s “controlling mind and will” can be attributed to the company.
 In practice, this is limited to a small number of directors and senior managers.

 In recent years, concern has been expressed that the identification principle does not adequately deal with misconduct carried out by and on behalf of companies (and other ‘non-natural persons’).
 In particular, some have suggested that it has proved disproportionately difficult to prosecute large companies such as banks for economic crimes committed in their names, by senior managers, for the company’s benefit.
 In practice, it can be much easier to hold a small company to account for wrongdoing than a large business where responsibility for decision-making is more diffuse.
-It is a fundamental principle of justice that everyone is equal under the law, and the impression that large companies are immune from the criminal law is liable to undermine respect for the rule of law.

 The project